 “Khun” also doubles as the title put in front of people’s name to be polite (i.e. serving the function of “Mr”/”Mrs”/”Ms”).

 When: This term is more informal and should be used with female friends or people you know well.
-A common usage is for males to address females they love (in love songs), or just Thai songs in general.
+A common usage is for males to say phom ruk theur (which is I love you in Thai.
+You will hear this a lot in Thai dramas and Thai songs).

 |Who: Males and Females older than yourself